nRF24/RF24Audio/docs/main_page.md

 by the newly [optimized RF24 library fork](http://nRF24.github.com/RF24/).

 ## Features

-- <b>User friendly setup and configuration:</b> For beginners too: Just connect a radio module, microphone, and speaker.
+- **User friendly setup and configuration:** For beginners too: Just connect a radio module, microphone, and speaker.
 The library handles the rest.
-- <b>Recording and broadcasting of audio</b> to multiple devices using only Arduino, RF24 modules and input/output (speaker/microphone) devices
+- **Recording and broadcasting of audio** to multiple devices using only Arduino, RF24 modules and input/output (speaker/microphone) devices
-- <b>Multicast:</b> Enables broadcasting to all nodes, single nodes, or partial groups of nodes
+- **Multicast:** Enables broadcasting to all nodes, single nodes, or partial groups of nodes
-- <b>External controls:</b> Use external buttons or code to control audio streaming
+- **External controls:** Use external buttons or code to control audio streaming
-- <b>Volume control:</b> Use external buttons or code to control audio volume on receiving devices.
+- **Volume control:** Use external buttons or code to control audio volume on receiving devices.
-- <b>Remote control:</b> Start recording remotely via radio commands (Currently cannot stop remote recording)
+- **Remote control:** Start recording remotely via radio commands (Currently cannot stop remote recording)
-- <b>LED Indicator/Visualization:</b> Indicates audio playback and amplitude.
+- **LED Indicator/Visualization:** Indicates audio playback and amplitude.
-- <b>Customization:</b> Using the underlying RF24 core library allows custom interaction with audio devices running this library.
+- **Customization:** Using the underlying RF24 core library allows custom interaction with audio devices running this library.
 Receive audio data and stream it to a PC over USB, create and broadcast computer generated audio in realtime, and more!
 See the [USB_Audio example](USB_Audio_8ino-example.html) for more info.
-- <b>Create additional node groups:</b> Allows nodes to join private broadcast groups, and multicast only within their group as desired.
+- **Create additional node groups:** Allows nodes to join private broadcast groups, and multicast only within their group as desired.
 See advanced section below.

 ## How to learn more

 - [RF24Audio Library Class Documentation](classRF24Audio.html)
 - [RF24: Underlying radio driver (2014 - Newly Optimized)](http://nRF24.github.io/RF24/)
 - [My Blog: RF24 Optimization Overview](http://tmrh20.blogspot.com/2014/03/high-speed-data-transfers-and-wireless.html)